-They even outfitted Robert Downey Jr. in the iconic Iron Man costume by creating life-sized plates for the celebrity, using the same file to make miniature models that could be used in light tests and so as to foresee potential issues before reaching the set.
+They even outfitted Robert Downey Jr. in the iconic Iron Man costume by creating life-sized plates for the celebrity, using the same file to make miniature models that could be used in light tests to foresee potential issues before reaching the set.

 Legacy Effects was not only able to create joints and other features that would have been very time-consuming to produce using other methods.
 They were even able to create 26 Robert Downy-sized suits from 3D printing in the same amount of time that it would have taken to sculpt one model from clay.

-This was the first time that Legacy Effects had created a 3D-printed costume, which was prompted following a miniature model used for a fight scene in Halo 3.
+This was the first time that Legacy Effects had created a 3D-printed costume, which was prompted by a miniature model used for a fight scene in Halo 3.